bezkoder/spring-boot-upload-multipart-files/README.md

-# Spring Boot Upload Files example - Multipart File
+# Spring Boot File Upload example - Multipart File

+Our Spring Boot Application will provide APIs for:
+- uploading File to a static folder in the Server
+- downloading File from server with the link
+- getting list of Files’ information (file name & url)
+- deleting File

 For more detail, please visit:
 > [Spring Boot Multipart File upload example](https://www.bezkoder.com/spring-boot-file-upload/)